 As night passes – with Earth turning eastward under the stars – Orion has his inevitable fall, shifting lower in the sky by late evening.

-Orion slowly heads westward throughout the evening hours and plunges beneath the western horizon in the wee hours after midnight.
+Orion slowly heads westward throughout the late evening hours and plunges beneath the western horizon in the wee hours after midnight.

 Bottom line: The ruddy star Betelgeuse depicts Orion’s shoulder.
 In mid-February, Orion reaches his high point for the night around 8 to 9 p.m. local time.

 The EarthSky team has a blast bringing you daily updates on your cosmos and world.
 We love your photos and welcome your news tips.
 Earth, Space, Human World, Tonight.